Patience Cooper: Personal life

-It is generally supposed Cooper married Mirza Ahmad Ispahani Saheb (MAH Ispahani), a well-known Indian businessman.
+It is generally supposed Cooper married Mirza Abul Hassan Ispahani Saheb (MAH Ispahani), a well-known Indian businessman.
 In 1947, they migrated to Pakistan.
 Actually she was married to MAH Ispahani at the age of 21 and divorced soon after in 1928.
 She then married Gul Hamid Khan, one of the first early silent movie actors.
 He died six years later from Hodgkin's Disease.

 Later life

 She remained friends with MAH Ispahani until the end of her life.
 Cooper changed her name to Sabra Begum and lived the last of her days with her two adopted daughters Zeenat and Haleema in Karachi, Pakistan.
 Her foster daughter Syeda Nafees Rizvi lives in Houston, Texas, USA.
 She fostered and/or adopted 17 children during her lifetime.

 Death

 Cooper died at her home in Karachi in 1993.